 While both palliative care and hospice care seek to relieve an individual’s pain and symptoms of chronic disease, there are significant differences.

-- can be utilized alongside curative care and therapies
+- can be provided alongside curative care and therapies

 - includes consultations with the palliative care nurse practitioner for concurrent medical management focused on symptoms